Divorce

 • Spouses must have lived in the state for 180 days prior to filing.

-• Judges can only finalize divorces when a couple has lived separately from each other.
+• Judges can only finalize divorces when a couple has lived separately.
 This domestic separation does not necessarily require individuals to live in different locations.
 If the two have not been sexually active with one another while living together, they can still cohabitate in the same house, apartment, or otherwise.

 • If it is part of a judge’s jurisdiction, they must establish pertinent agreements for child custody and support, alimony, and marital property distribution.
 Once this is done, parties can finalize separation.